gmaheshraju/typescript-warmup/README.md

 # typescript-warmup

-Placeholder to implement design principles, design patterns, architectural patterns in typescript Re-learn
+Placeholder to implement design principles, design patterns, and architectural patterns in typescript Re-learn